 - Stir in the remaining ingredients and gradually bring to a boil.
 Reduce the heat slightly and simmer the sauce until thick and richly flavored, 10 minutes, whisking from time to time.
 Correct the seasoning, adding salt and pepper to taste.

 Like Primal Grill with Steven Raichlen?
-Donate to KCET and choose a Primal Grill with Steven Raichlen-related thank you gift.Choose a gift
+Donate to KCET and choose a related thank you gift.Choose a gift